2200082/CS220AU-DP-2022/README.md

 ## Log

+- 2022-11-24: decided on a new webpage template, first steps with that, implemented some contents already, still struggling with embedding images, started with overview DI-ER
+- 2022-11-19: created some more content, digitized VR map
+- 2022-11-15: seminar, my presentation, feedback on others presentations, found a peer-feedback partner: aya :), chatted with Krisz about webpage layout template
 - 2022-11-13: prepared presentation
 - 2022-11-08: class content: content production; after class ASH: heads up with Krisz
 - 2022-11-07: created my VR map (still need some feedback!), big website session: website introduction, step 0: basics, step 1: digital identities; figured out that i need my own organisation system (just a word document)
 - 2022-10-28: updated portfolio overview, still needs to be filled with content, when website is done; selected a research question
 - 2022-10-25: feedback from Krisz, talked about project management